soumyenddatta/HR-Data-Pipeline-Toolkit/Readme.md

 * Common mistakes & solutions.
 * Exercises and DIY guidance.

-## Chapter 1: Introduction to the HR Data Pipeline
+## 📂 Chapter 1: Toolkit Overview & Vision

-* What is a Data Pipeline?
-* Why Simulate HR Data?
-* Key Components in This Toolkit
+Focus on the *why* of the project.

+This chapter stays lean — only **vision, mission, and goals.**

+- **Project Vision & Mission** (from your current README)
+- Who is it for?
+(HR teams, developers, educators, etc.)
+- What problems it solves
+- Benefits of using the toolkit

+## 📦 Chapter 2: Toolkit Structure & Setup
+Move technical details here — everything users need to set up the project.

+This becomes the **technical preface** for the toolkit.

-* System Requirements & Prerequisites
+- System Requirements & Prerequisites
-* Installation Guide (Windows/Linux/macOS)
-* Directory Structure and File Roles
+- Directory Structure & File Roles
+- Output Files & Formats
+- Installation Guide
+- MySQL credentials note (from your earlier update)
+- How to run scripts manually
+- ER Diagram for SQL

-## 🛠️ Chapter 2: Generating Realistic HR Data (`main.py`)
+## 🛠️ Chapter 3: Generating Realistic HR Data (`main.py`)

 * Purpose of SQL Data Generation
 * Overview of Faker, Randomization, and Schema Design